 Essentially the only things needed are compression struts, tension cables and a means of holding them together but as you will see things can get a bit more complicated when building the more exotic types.
-Here are some links for models and more ideas: Kenneth Snelson; Tom Flemons; Marcello Pars; Wikispaces; Pugh; Kenner; Artefact Pro; Tensegri-Teach
+Here are some links for models and more ideas: Kenneth Snelson; Tom Flemons; Marcello Pars; Tensegrity wiki; Pugh; Kenner; Artefact Pro; Tensegri-Teach; Pretenst

 There is no standard method of naming tensegrity structures at the present time because sculptors, mathematicians and biologists take different approaches and use different terminology (see definitions page); even these pages may have some inconsistencies as things move on and get refined.

-Simple table top and hand size models are fairly straight forward particularly if using light wooden dowels and elastic cord.
-Daniele-Claude Martin has made a great video that describes how to make these models.
+Simple table top and hand size models are fairly straight forward particularly if using light wooden dowels and non-stretchable cord.
+Daniele-Claude Martin and Susan Lowell de Solórzano have both made simple-to-follow videos that describe how to make them.

 T-ICOSAHEDRON or T-ICOSA

-The T-icosahedron is definitely the best model for demonstrating the properties of biotensegrity and has loads of potential; it also relates to the icosahedron as the finite element of biological structure.
-A single T-icosa can be made using the method described by Daniele-Claude Martin; or by holding all the struts in one hand and running the cord over the ends in the correct sequence: this latter is fiddly but quicker, and soon comes with practice.
-I also demonstrate another method in workshops that uses six strings but there are no pictures of my methods as yet.
+The T-icosahedron is definitely the best model for demonstrating the properties of tensegrity – balanced tension and compression, discontinuous compression, geodesic geometry, close-packing, minimal-energy, chirality, modularity heterarchies, elasticity, auxetic behaviour etc, and has loads of potential.
+It also relates to the icosahedron as the finite element of biological structure, hence its name, although its name is often disputed by non-biologists (see Definitions page).
+A single T-icosa can be made using the method described by Daniele-Claude Martin and Susan Lowell de Solórzano or by holding all the struts in one hand and running a single piece of cord over the ends in the correct sequence: this latter is fiddly but quicker, and soon comes with practice.
+I also demonstrate another method in workshops that uses six strings but there are no pictures as yet.

 CHAINS OF T-ICOSA